Baby Keem: 2019–2020: Die for My Bitch and breakthrough

-2021–present: The Melodic Blue and Child with Wolves
+2021–2025: The Melodic Blue

 Keem was featured on Kanye West's song "Praise God" alongside Travis Scott for the former's tenth album, Donda (2021).
 The Melodic Blue, his debut studio album, was released on September 10, 2021.
 He co-produced 14 of the album's 16 standard tracks.
 It received generally positive reviews from music critics, with praise towards its ambitious nature and Keem's growing potential, but criticism towards its "half-baked" production.
 The album debuted at number five on the Billboard 200, becoming Keem's first top-10 album in the US.
 Two of the album's four singles, "Durag Activity" with Scott and "Family Ties" with Lamar, enjoyed critical and commercial success.
 Keem embarked on the Melodic Blue Tour, which visited cities in North America and Europe from November 2021 to July 2022, and appeared on The Tonight Show Starring Jimmy Fallon to promote The Melodic Blue.
 A B-side to the album was released on September 22, 2021, while the deluxe edition was released on October 28, 2022.

 At the 64th Annual Grammy Awards (April 2022), "Family Ties" won Best Rap Performance.
 Keem produced two songs and was featured on Lamar's fifth album Mr. Morale & the Big Steppers (2022), and served as the co-opening act on the accompanying Big Steppers Tour.
 He also appeared on the tour's film companion.
 On May 30, 2023, Keem and Lamar surprise released "The Hillbillies".
 They headlined the first night of the 2023 Camp Flog Gnaw Carnival as the superduo of the same name.
 Keem made his acting debut in the short film adaptation of The Melodic Blue, which was released on December 5, 2023.
 He executive produced the film through his in-house company, Eerie Times.

-In 2024, Keem announced his second studio album Child with Wolves.
+2026–present: Casino

+On February 10, 2026, Keem announced his next project, titled Casino, which was released on February 20, 2026, five years after his debut album.
+Rolling Out described the time between the release of the two albums as "an eternity in modern hip-hop", considering this extended interval "a double-edged sword" for the rapper, between fan anticipation and skepticism about his return to the music scene.

+To accompany the album announcement, Keem shared a short documentary, Booman I, on YouTube.
+Keem is shown in the studio with his family, including his cousin Kendrick Lamar.
+The video was directed by Alexandre Moors and LaConnie Govan, and it was co-produced by Lamar, Dave Free, and the duo's label PGLang, along with Eerie Times, in association with Good Company.
+The album contained 12 songs, with Lamar and Momo Boyd featured on "Good Flirts" alongside features from Too Short and Che Ecru.

+He embarked on a North American and European tour in support of the album in April 2026, and is scheduled to conclude the tour in September 2026.
+He is scheduled to headline the June 5, 2026 opening date for the Governors Ball Music Festival, to be held at Flushing Meadows–Corona Park.